peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

 them.

 At MQTT level missing messages should never occur if qos==1 is used.
-ESPNow has a handhsake which, in conjunction with the gateway design, should avoid missing nessages from the node.
+ESPNow has a handshake which, in conjunction with the gateway design, should avoid missing messages from the node.
 For cast-iron certainty, node publications can request an acknowledge enabling the application to retransmit.
 Incoming node messages have no such mechanism and rely on the ESPNow handshake.
-I haven't yet established if the handhsake can be considered "perfect" in preventing missed messages.
+I haven't yet established if the handshake can be considered "perfect" in preventing missed messages.

 # 6. Node application design